 - Things to consider: Automatically completing checklist items can increase the risk that steps are missed.
 If users don't actively complete individual items they may forget to do them.

-Automatically Create Project Baselines Using the Process Builder
+Automatically Create Project Baselines Using Flow

 - Use case example: Baselines capture a snapshot of a project and its tasks in order for organizations to report on maturations of those projects.
 For example, you can take a baseline and get all of the important dates captured at the beginning of the project, and then again 50% of the way through as well as at the very end.
 You can see at any point if there was a delay in the project, at which task exactly that it happened.